brunocodutra/metal/doc/manual.md

-It's very easy to start enjoying metaprogramming with Metal, being header-only with no external dependencies, all you have to do is download and optionally install it system-wide.
+It's very easy to start enjoying metaprogramming with Metal, being header-only with no external dependencies, all you have to do is download it.

 Downloading {#downloading}
 --------------------------------------------------------------------------------